VeteranCrowd/aws-service-config/doc/1-main.md

-# aws-service
+# aws-service-config

-AWS service utilities.
+Abstracts service connections into a class.